Temu: Data privacy

 In May 2023, the United States–China Economic and Security Review Commission raised concerns about risks to users' personal data on Temu after Pinduoduo, its sister app in China, was suspended from Google Play because some of its versions, not available on Google's app store, were found to contain malware.
 Two days after releasing an update to remove the exploits, Pinduoduo disbanded the team of engineers and product managers who had developed them.
 According to a CNN source, most of the team were transferred to Temu, working in various departments, but a core group of engineers remained at Pinduoduo.

 On May 17, 2023, Greg Gianforte, the governor of the US state of Montana banned Temu on government devices state-wide, along with ByteDance applications (including TikTok), WeChat, and Telegram.

 According to Politico, "Apple said the company previously violated the company's mandatory privacy rules and misled people about how it uses their data."

 Separate class action lawsuits were filed against Temu in 2023, located in Illinois and New York, each in regards to Temu's handling of private data collected via accounts made on their platform.

 In February 2024, South Korea's Personal Information Protection Commission launched an investigation into Temu and other e-commerce platforms regarding the handling of user data.
 In June 2024, the Arkansas Attorney General filed a lawsuit against Temu alleging malware and deceptive trade practices.
 A similar lawsuit was filed by the Nebraska Attorney General in June 2025.

+In December 2025, Arizona attorney general Kris Mayes sued Temu for consumer data theft and selling counterfeit brands.
+In January 2026, Texas governor Greg Abbott prohibited state employees from using Temu on all government devices and networks.